 “Before I went self-employed, I worked in the voluntary sector.
 It used to really irritate me that my friends in the private sector would all get bonuses, but I got nothing.
 So as soon as I started my first business and became self-employed, I decided that I would pay myself a bonus at the end of every year!

 Now, this isn’t like some London City banker’s 6-figure bonus (although that would be nice), but I will always give myself a little gift at the end of the year as a well done.
-Some years it would be something small like a spa treatment or new pair of shows, and some years I’d go bigger by treating myself to a holiday.
+Some years it would be something small like a spa treatment or a new pair of shows, and some years, I’d go bigger by treating myself to a holiday.

 How I treat myself is all relative to how financially successful I’ve been that year, and there are lots of little things that have helped me to do this.”

 If you’ve ever wondered how to pay yourself a bonus as a freelancer, keep reading (or listen to the episode) because we’re going to share exactly what you need to do now to give yourself a big fat bonus at the end of this year!